Opening reception: Friday, October 29, 6-8 pm

-Friedrich Petzel Gallery is delighted to announce Dancers by Athens based artist Christiana Soulou.
-This is her first solo exhibition in New York.
+Friedrich Petzel Gallery is pleased to announce a solo exhibition by Vienna-based artist Maria Lassnig.
+This is Lassnig’s third solo exhibition in New York since 1989.